ahmedalsayegh235/Kindergarden/README.md

 - contact section
 - and the footer

-## Done by:Ahmed Abdulwahab Alsayegh and Mahmood Abdulla
+## Done by Ahmed Abdulwahab Alsayegh & Mahmood Abdulla